IngeborgSlegers/wdLessons2020/README.md

 The most important takeaway: do **not** use comments for elucidation or explanation.
 This is what the surrounding text is for.
+(However, encourage the students to add comments themselves explaining what the code does.
+Theory: this will give them practice commenting code.)

 Unfortunately, although some clients support automatic line numbers in code blocks, GitHub doesn't.